nivieru/WaveKymographAnalysis/README.md

 ## Functions
 * `kymographAnalysis([name], [parent])` - Main analysis function.
 * `initializeKymographAnalysis([filename], [parent])` - Start a new analysis.
-Create folder in current folder or `parent` if provided. open kymograph `filename`, or choose kymogrph from dialog if not provided.
+Create folder in current folder or `parent` if provided.
+Open kymograph `filename`, or choose kymogrph from dialog if not provided.
 Choose ROI and mark waves start points.
 * `readKymograph(filename)` - Read kymograph file.
 * `averageKymograph(rkym, [frames])` - Make average kymograph from selected `frames.` If `frames` not provided, display kymograph video and choose frames from dialog.
 If `frames` is empty `[]`, use all kymogrpah frames.